linda-seiter/cmsc115_2252/week2/week2_lesson.md

 }
 ```

-The tests are updated to record the actual output and result.
+Each test case is updated to record the actual output and result.
 Notice the last test fails to produce the correct result.

 | Input | Expected Output    | Actual Output       | Pass/Fail |
 | ----- | ------------------ | ------------------- | --------- |